 Mouth Cancer Symptoms

-These symptoms do not mean you necessarily have mouth cancer, but it is a good idea to schedule a oral cancer screening as soon as possible:
+These symptoms do not mean you necessarily have mouth cancer, but it is a good idea to schedule a oral cancer screening as soon as possible if you notice:

-- If you have a sore that isn’t healing quickly or at all
+- Sores that aren’t healing quickly or at all.

-- If you have a lump or skin or lining of your mouth that is thickening
+- A lump on the skin or lining of your mouth that is thickening.

-- Difficult or painful chewing or swallowing (that isn’t associated with the flu or a sore throat or strep throat)
+- Difficult or painful chewing or swallowing that isn’t associated with the flu, a sore throat, or strep throat.